The Basics of Signal Integrity Analysis and Simulation in PCB Design

 The Basics of Signal Integrity Analysis in Your PCB

-The basics of signal integrity analysis in your PCB can be anything but basic.
+The basics of signal integrity analysis in your PCB design can be anything but basic.
 Signal integrity simulation tools are great for calculating the behavior of signals in different nets during schematic and layout design, but you’ll still need to take some steps to interpret the results.
 As advanced as some signal integrity and EM simulation tools can get, they simply can’t compare to the information you can glean from measurements.
 Whichever method you use to examine signal integrity in your board (you should do both), there are some important steps you can take to analyze the behavior of your signals and identify problems in your board.

-Getting Started with Signal Integrity Analysis
+Getting Started with Signal Integrity Simulation and Analysis

 Signal integrity analysis begins with simulations at the pre-layout phase.
 Once you build up your layout, you can use some important post-layout simulations to analyze geometry-dependent signal integrity in your board.
 At some point, you will need to compare your signal integrity simulation results with real measurements, so keep your results handy for comparison.

-Pre-Layout Analyses
+Pre-Layout Signal Integrity Analyses

 This portion is really about circuit design, component selection, and examining how signals travel between I/Os on two components.
 There are three important analyses that tell you a significant amount of information about your board’s behavior.